parrt/msds501/projects/wordsim.md

 ### Getting word vector data

 The first thing your program needs to do is load the word vector "database".
-Download the [Common Crawl (42B tokens, 1.9M vocab, uncased, 300d vectors, 1.75 GB download): glove.42B.300d.zip](http://nlp.stanford.edu/data/glove.42B.300d.zip) file from the [GloVe project](https://nlp.stanford.edu/projects/glove) and unzip it into a data directory.
+Download the (HUGE) [Common Crawl (42B tokens, 1.9M vocab, uncased, 300d vectors, 1.75 GB download): glove.42B.300d.zip](http://nlp.stanford.edu/data/glove.42B.300d.zip) file from the [GloVe project](https://nlp.stanford.edu/projects/glove) and unzip it into a data directory.
 (I recommend directory `data` sitting at the root of your user account; e.g., mine is `/Users/parrt/data`.)
 The unzipped filename is `glove.42B.300d.txt`:

 ```bash
 $ mkdir ~/data # a good place to store data